 Coffs Harbour City Council is committed to supporting the community to live lightly and care for our natural environment.
 The Sustainable Living program delivers a free program of events, workshops, campaigns and nature based tours.
-To find out how you can get involved follow or subscribe to Our Living Coast and stay connected to the latest news, events and ideas for Sustainable Living.
+The Coffs Harbour Community Recycling Centre also offers free recycling and disposal of problem household waste.
+To find out how you can get involved in sustainability initiatives in our community follow or subscribe to Our Living Coast and stay connected to the latest news, events and ideas for Sustainable Living.

 What is Sustainability?

 Sustainability has a number of definitions and the terms including sustainable development and ecologically sustainable development which are used interchangeably.

 Sustainability is essentially about enjoying a high quality of life within our fair share of the earth’s resources, or more simply - enough for everyone, for ever.